-So our criteria is set for the gap down.
+So our criteria are set for the gap down.
 We also know that PayPal (PYPL) is an actively traded stock, so there should be no issues with liquidity.
 What we need to answer, though, is whether the remaining three criteria are being met.

 Immediately we notice that the stock is trying to press lower through the premarket support levels.
 However, it appears to be struggling to do so.
 You might say it’s finding strength here at this key level.
-If it is going to be a proper ORB, it needs to breakdown soon.
+If it is going to be a proper ORB, it needs to break down soon.

 Let’s see what happens next.